MacMillan Center for International and Area Studies: Center for Historical Enquiry & the Social Sciences

 The Center for Historical Enquiry & the Social Sciences provides insight on the interplay between history and the present, focusing on large-scale social transformations and solutions to difficult social crises and problems.
 The center serves as a bridge between the humanities and social sciences in order to "better understand the world we live in."

-Center for the Study of Globalization

-Founded in 2001, the Center for the Study of Globalization concentrates on issues of global development, financial globalization, multilateral trade, and global public goods, with priority for issues relating to global coordination and cooperation on climate change mitigation and global peace and security.

 Center for the Study of Representative Institutions

 The Yale Center for the Study of Representative Institutions serves as an interdisciplinary pilot program with the intention of developing the study of the theory and practice of representative government in the Anglo-American tradition.
 It is supported by the Thomas W. Smith fund and the Jack Miller Center's Commercial Republic Initiative, sponsored by the John Templeton Foundation.

 Notable alumni

 The following alumni received either a B.A., M.A. or a Ph.D. in international relations.
 It is to note that the degree has been phased out and replaced by the master's degree in global affairs in 2013, which is also now provided by the Jackson Institute.